81Vm3/RakMagic/README.md

 (RakNet and ImGui is included by default)

 ## Reporting bugs
 Bugs are reported to the issue tracker.
-Or you can send email to me <p3g4sus@foxmail.com>
+Or you can mail me via <p3g4sus@foxmail.com>

 (I'm not a good UI designer.
 Also, this project is combined with C++ and C)